 An operator performs on separate data items and returns a result.
 The data items are called operands or arguments.
 Operators are mentioned by special characters or by keywords.
-For example , the plus operator is represented by an plus (+) sign and the operator that checks for nulls is represented by the keywords IS NULL or IS NOT NULL.
+For example , the plus operator is represented by a plus (+) sign and the operator that checks for nulls are represented by the keywords IS NULL or IS NOT NULL.

 |SQL Arithmetic Operator||Arithmetic operators can perform arithmetical operations on numeric operands involved.
 Arithmetic operators are addition(+), subtraction(-), multiplication(*) and division(/).
 The + and - operators can also be used in date arithmetic.|

 |SQL Comparison Operator||A comparison (or relational) operator is a mathematical symbol which is used to compare two values.
 The result of a comparison can be TRUE, FALSE, or UNKNOWN.|

 |SQL Assignment operator||In SQL the assignment operator ( = ) assigns a value to a variable or of a column or field of a table.
 In all of the database platforms the assignment operator used like this and the keyword AS may be used as an operator for assigning table or column-heading aliases.|

 |SQL Bitwise Operator||The Bitwise operators perform bit manipulations between two integer expressions of the integer data type category.
 The bitwise operators are & ( Bitwise AND ), | ( Bitwise OR ) and ^ ( Bitwise Exclusive OR or XOR ).
 The valid datatypes for bitwise operators are BINARY, BIT, INT, SMALLINT, TINYINT, and VARBINARY.|